Project manager

 Whatever the project, you’d need to have relevant technical knowledge.

-find out what the client or company wants to achieve
+finding out what the client or company wants to achieve

-agree timescales, costs and resources needed
+agreeing timescales, costs and resources needed

-select and lead a project team
+selecting and leading a project team

-negotiate with contractors and suppliers for materials and services
+negotiating with contractors and suppliers for materials and services

-make sure each stage progresses according to the plan
+making sure each stage progresses according to the plan

-report regularly on progress to senior managers and the client
+reporting regularly on progress to senior managers and the client

-manage risks to avoid delays
+managing risks to avoid delays

-Part of your work would involve using particular project management methods such as 'PRINCE2' (Projects in Controlled Environments) or 'agile'. to break down the project into stages and check its progress.
+Part of your work would involve using particular project management methods such as 'PRINCE2' (Projects in Controlled Environments) or 'agile' to break down the project into stages and check its progress.

-You'd also use specialised software to help with scheduling, costing, and risk analysis.
+You'll also use specialised software to help with scheduling, costing, and risk analysis.

 Hours